Gospel Advance Through Labor and Partnership

 Gospel mission advances through faithful proclamation, ordinary labor, and strategic partnership.

-1 After these things Paul departed from Athens, and came to Corinth.
+1 After this, Paul left Athens and went to Corinth.

-2 He found a certain Jew named Aquila, a man of Pontus by race, who had recently come from Italy, with his wife Priscilla, because Claudius had commanded all the Jews to depart from Rome.
-He came to them,
+2 There he found a Jew named Aquila, a native of Pontus, who had recently come from Italy with his wife Priscilla because Claudius had ordered all the Jews to leave Rome.
+Paul went to visit them,

 Gospel mission advances through faithful proclamation, ordinary labor, and strategic partnership.